williamholm/attempt1/README.md

 		addSegmentedSS();
 	};
 };
-Does it make more sense to move all of TypeSortedSS into EntityManager, and replace mSparses with a tuple of mCDS?

 ```
+Does it make more sense to move all of TypeSortedSS into EntityManager, and replace mSparses with a tuple of mCDS instead?